For everyone, not just teenagers, acne is caused by heredity and hormones. With a family history of acne while going…

 Prescription Acne Treatments: Common Medications for Acne and How They Work

-Acne can be uncomfortable, upsetting, and embarrassing.
-If you have tried over-the-counter products and home remedies that are not working, you may be considering prescription solutions.
-With just one visit to your dermatologist, they will likely prescribe you a plan to help treat your acne.
-These treatments will either come in the form of a topical solution or an oral medication.
+Acne may occur as inflammatory acne, hormonal acne, or cystic acne but whichever is the case, it can be uncomfortable, upsetting, and embarrassing.
+If you have tried over-the-counter products and home remedies that are not working, you may be considering prescription acne treatments.
+With just one visit to your dermatologist, they will likely prescribe you a plan to help treat the acne causing bacteria and prevent acne scarring.
+These treatments will either come in the form of a topical solution or an oral medication to be added to your skin care routine.
+Because many people experience severe and persistent acne, sometimes a higher level of acne medication or stronger treatment is necessary.
+Over-the-counter acne products aren’t as effective when it comes to severe cystic acne or when acne is developed specifically in the adult years.
 The most commonly prescribed treatments can be found below:

 Topical Acne Treatment

-- When retinoids are applied topically on the skin, they work to unclog your pores and reduce the formation of acne scars.
-They also work to prevent and speed up the healing process with blackheads, whiteheads, and inflamed spots.
-With retinoids, your skin might experience redness and peeling.
+When retinoids are applied topically on the skin, they work to unclog your pores and reduce the formation of acne scars.
+A topical retinoid also works to prevent and speed up the healing process with blackheads, whiteheads, and inflamed spots.
+With retinoids as topical treatment, your skin might experience redness and peeling.
 If this occurs, use a moisturizer to offset these effects.
 Additionally, retinoids make your skin more susceptible to sunlight, so apply your retinoids at night to avoid this risk.
 Examples include: Tretinoin, Tazarotene, and Differin

 Oral Acne Treatment

-- Spironolactone is an anti-androgen drug that is typically used to lower blood pressure levels.
+Spironolactone is an anti-androgen oral acne medication drug that is typically used to lower blood pressure levels.
 However, it also can be used to block androgen receptors to reduce sebum levels in the skin.
 When oil production decreases, so do acne breakouts.

-- Isotretinoin (more commonly known as its former brand name Accutane) is a drug used to treat severe acne.
+Isotretinoin (more commonly known as its former brand name Accutane) is an oral acne medication drug used to treat severe acne.
 Isotretinoin works by decreasing the size of the sebaceous glands in the skin.
-The sebaceous glands are responsible for creating sebum, the oil in the skin that can clog pores and cause acne.
+The sebaceous glands are responsible for creating sebum, the oil in the skin that can clog pores and cause severe cystic acne.
 When the sebum is controlled, breakouts stop.
 Currently, the brands available for Isotretinoin are Absorica, Amensteem, Claravis, Myorisan, Sotretm, and Zenatane.